Bedknobs and Broomsticks (1971)

 Wiki.

-Bedknobs and Broomsticks is a 1971 American musical fantasy film directed by Robert Stevenson and songs written by the Sherman Brothers.
-It was produced by Bill Walsh for Walt Disney Productions.
+Bedknobs and Broomsticks is a 1971 American live-action/animated hybrid musical fantasy film directed by Robert Stevenson and with songs written by the Sherman Brothers.
+It was produced and co-written by Bill Walsh for Walt Disney Productions.
 It is based upon the books The Magic Bedknob (1943) and Bonfires and Broomsticks (1947) by English children's author Mary Norton.
-It, which combines live action and animation, stars Angela Lansbury, David Tomlinson, Ian Weighill, Cindy O'Callaghan, and Roy Snart.
+It combines live action and animation, and stars Angela Lansbury, David Tomlinson, Ian Weighill, Cindy O'Callaghan, and Roy Snart.

 During the early 1960s, the film entered development when the negotiations for the film rights to Mary Poppins (1964) were placed on hold.
-When the rights were acquired, the film was shelved repeatedly due to the similarities with Mary Poppins until it was revived in 1969.
-Originally at a length of 139 minutes, it was edited down to almost two hours prior to its premiere at Radio City Music Hall.
+When the rights were acquired, the film was shelved repeatedly because of its similarities to Mary Poppins until it was revived in 1969.
+Originally at a length of 139 minutes, it was edited down to almost two hours before its premiere at Radio City Music Hall.

 In 1996, the film was restored with most of the deleted material re-inserted back into it.
 A stage musical adaptation of it had its world premiere at the Theatre Royal in Newcastle upon Tyne on 14 August 2021 before embarking on a UK and Ireland tour until May 2022.